sp4rr0w-j4ck/esp32-nrf24l01-diagnostic-tool/README.md

 * ESP32 Development Board
 * nRF24L01 or nRF24L01+
 * Jumper wires
-* Stable 3.3V power supply (Recomend LM2596 Buck converter)
+* Stable 3.3V power supply (Recommended: LM2596 Buck Converter)
-* 100uF electrolitic cappasitor
+* 100µF Electrolytic Capacitor

 ### ⚡ Critical Hardware Stability Tips
 1. The 100µF Capacitor Fix : Solder or firmly press a **100µF electrolytic capacitor** directly across the `VCC` and `GND` pins right on the nRF24L01 module.
 This acts as a vital power reservoir to handle sharp electrical spikes.
+100µF Electrolytic Capacitor
 2. **Watch the Polarity:** Because it is an electrolytic capacitor, it is directional!
 Ensure the stripe with the **minus symbols (`-`)** connects to the **GND** pin, and the plain/longer leg connects to the **VCC** pin.
 3. **Common Ground:** If you power the nRF module via an external buck converter, you **must** connect a ground wire from the converter's `GND` line to one of the ESP32's `GND` pins.
 Without a common ground, the SPI data lines will float randomly, returning endless `0xFF` errors.